Ever since the COVID-19 pandemic struck, online remote interviews have exploded in popularity.

 This is harder than it sounds.
 Why?

-Because, during a remote interview over Zoom, the only way to look someone in the eye is to not look them in the eye.
+Because, during a Zoom online interview, the only way to look someone in the eye is to not look them in the eye.
 You must look at the camera, not the people you’re talking to.

 This is an extraordinarily unintuitive thing to do.